 Volsin Town really is too small to have much in the way of guilds, but there are a few skilled workers in the town still - a couple of lumbermen, a carpenter, and a boatwright who maintains the small river canoes that several people use.
 The mayor is also the city madam, with a handful of women of ill repute in her extended employment, though travelers are few so work is strictly part-time for all of them, and other work occupies most of the day.
-Most of the people who stayed are skilled at fishing, and the children tend to organize in mock versions of the real criminal gangs they know of: The White Chests, the Crows, the Past Lives, the Steel Reciters, and the Glass Street Shankers; The Shankers are a Naarodian organization but it's rumored that they have men among the flint-hard bandits that sometimes knock off caravans on the north road.
-White Chest caravans tend to operate unmolested, while local thugs probably wouldn't be so careful.
-Occasionally the Duke will send a patrol of soldiers along the road to clear out the criminals, but they generally fade into the countryside only to reappear a few days after the soldiers have gone.
+Most of the people who stayed are skilled at fishing, and the children tend to organize in mock versions of the real criminal gangs they know of: The White Chests, the Crows, the Past Lives, the Steel Reciters, and the Glass Street Shankers; The Shankers are a Naarodian organization but they're well known in this part of Khazig, and it's rumored that they have men among the flint-hard bandits that sometimes knock off caravans on the north road.
+White Chest caravans tend to operate unmolested, but local thugs aren't always so informed or careful and reprisals have led to mysterious murders and bodies found on the road as well.

 As the mine reached deeper and deeper, certainly there may have been encounters with monsters or Drow, or worse in the Underdark; or the mine may simply have played out to the point that it was too costly to keep digging for ore that wasn't worth the time and expense needed to get it to the surface for smelting.
 Several collapses in the middle passages certainly didn't help things, and by 12035 the mine had all but closed down; without its reliable source of honest income for a large number of day laborers and low-skilled workers, Volsin Town essentially closed down as well.
 For the past 40 years or so, anyone with a spark of talent, ambition or money has made their way out of the hamlet, leaving behind the dregs of the dregs as the only citizens in the town.

-Trees are primarily deciduous maples and higher-altitude oak, but with a large proportion of pine including good spruce and fir, cedar and redwood, and a good mix of fruit and nut trees, possibly dating back to groves planted by the hands of the Cumaean settlers in the distant past; ruins of the old world are not uncommon in the region.
-A cool, fast-moving river passes close by the town, providing fish and other resources that literally sustain life for much of the year.
-About an hour's walk south along a chipstone path - much of the chipstone originating, no doubt, in the mine - is Fort Volsin, now a total ruin though it was lost to lack of funding in recent times rather than to battle in the distant past.
-To the west, the deep forest is punctuated here and there by hard-scratch farmers, Orc settlements, and the occasional picket fort comprising a chain of defense across the Prime Province.
+Trees are primarily deciduous maples and higher-altitude oak, but with a large proportion of pine including good spruce and fir, cedar and redwood, and a good mix of fruit and nut trees, possibly dating back to groves planted by the hands of the Cumaean settlers in the distant past; ruins of the old world are not uncommon in the region, as are the occasional find of a piece of brass chain from ancient armor or the rusted-down hilt of an ancient sword left on battlefields forgotten a century ago.
+The Cass, a cool, fast-moving river passes close by the town, providing plentiful fish and other resources that literally sustain life for much of the year.
+About an hour's walk south along a chipstone path - much of the chipstone originating from the mine - is the Volsin Stronghold, a total ruin for over a century after a failed uprising and its destruction by the duke in those days, recently rebuilt entirely by the Baron Council now ruling the region.